krithesh19/sciprog_24/practical 5/README.md

-# Practical - Fibonacci Series and Hyperbolic Tangent Comparison
+# Practical 5 - Fibonacci Series and Hyperbolic Tangent Comparison

+This practical involves two programs: one to calculate the Fibonacci series and another to compare two approximations of the inverse hyperbolic tangent function.

+---

+## Programs

-## Fibonacci Series Program
+### 1. Fibonacci Series Program (`fibonacciseries.c`)

 This program calculates and prints the Fibonacci series up to a specified number of terms.
-It prompts the user to enter the number of terms they wish to see, then calculates and displays each term in the series sequentially.
+It prompts the user to enter the desired number of terms, then calculates and displays the series sequentially.

-File: fibonacciseries.c

-### How It Works:
+#### **How It Works:**

-The user inputs the value of n, representing the number of terms.
+- The user inputs the value of `n`, representing the number of terms in the Fibonacci series.

-The program initializes the first two terms of the Fibonacci sequence as 0 and 1.
+- The program initializes the first two terms of the series (`0` and `1`).
+- Subsequent terms are calculated as the sum of the two preceding terms.

-It then calculates each subsequent term by summing the previous two terms, displaying the full sequence up to the nth term.
+- The full sequence is displayed up to the nth term.

-### Example Output:
+#### **Example Output:**

 Enter the value of n for the Fibonacci series: 10